Test harness

 A test harness typically combines:

-• A test execution engine (or test runner) — the framework that discovers, runs, and reports on tests.
+• Test execution engine (or test runner): The framework that discovers, runs, and reports on tests.

 By feeding controlled inputs to the code, invoking it, and capturing its outputs for comparison against expected results, a test harness makes testing automated and reproducible.